-So, are Huskies good guard dogs?
 Huskies don’t make good guard dogs, as they have friendly, non-aggressive temperaments.
 They just love people too much, whether they’re family or strangers.
-Huskies are also different to train, which makes it hard to teach them to be a good guard dog.
+Huskies are also difficult to train, which makes it hard to teach them to be a good guard dog.
 That said, Huskies can make excellent watchdogs with minimal training.

 This guide helps you understand why Huskies don’t make good guard dogs, but rather good watchdogs.
 But do you really need a guard dog?
 If so, we also have some great suggestions for alternative guard dog breeds in the article.

 RECOMMENDED: 30 Handsome Husky Mixes